 Before taking this medicine

-You should not use Glyxambi if you are allergic to empagliflozin and linagliptin, or if you have:
+You should not use Glyxambi if you are allergic to empagliflozin or linagliptin, or if you have:

 severe kidney disease (or if you are on dialysis);

 a history of severe allergic or skin reaction after taking empagliflozin or linagliptin; or

 diabetic ketoacidosis (call your doctor for treatment).

 To make sure Glyxambi is safe for you, tell your doctor if you have ever had:

 a pancreas disorder;